 Motivating black voters

-All of this means that neither Florida Senate candidate should take black voters for granted in November.
+All of this means that neither Florida Senate candidate should take black voters for granted in the midterms.

 Nelson, the Democratic sitting senator, has tradition on his side.
 Black Floridians – like African-Americans nationwide – have voted overwhelmingly Democratic in every election since 1948.
 In 2012, higher-than-usual black turnout for Barack Obama helped Nelson handily secure his second Senate term.